With the right qualifications you can become an Event Medic sooner than you think.

 This varies event to event.
 For example, some sporting events can have up to 100,000 people in attendance (MCG).

-Our paramedical training courses provide flexible and affordable training options for those who wish to work in the private sector or choose to continue their education at university.
+Our paramedical training pathways provide flexible and affordable learning options for those who wish to work in the private sector or choose to continue their education at university.